 For a time this sated Enamzu, but eventually it only drove them over the edge.
 They retreated to a corner of the Void away from view, and washed over themself.
 Deep deep went the excitement, down below the bedrock of the void, where Enamzu kept these varied fantasies, and as they reached their first peak, the many shapes and desires of Enamzu found a name - Entiatzu.
 And so it was that Enamzu made a lover of herself.

-Entiatzu looked around, and, being of Enamzu, felt and echoed his primal emotions.
-The dual oceans immediately crashed into one another in a passionate frenzy of foam and froth.
+Whereas Enamzu knew no form to constrain their magic, Entiatzu had been given body and so is rumored to be the sea of great magic dust.
+Eitherway, Entiatzu looked around, and, being of Enamzu, felt and echoed their primal emotions.
+They touched for some time, causing from them a crash of foam and froth.
 Enamzu’s flow sometimes matched Entiatzu’s ebb, and at other times wrestled with it.
 From the tides came colors and patterns powerful enough to make armies cry and entire cities cheer.
 From the surging of these energies they explored becoming one, only to drift apart for a fraction of a second before crashing into a single entity yet again.
-Enamzu and Entiatzu shook the Void and unleashed a devastating mystic flood, turning the nothingness into a realm of electric passions while simultaneously annihilating the Titans in its wake.
+Enamzu and Entiatzu shook the Void and unleashed a devastating mystic flood, turning the nothingness into a realm birthed by their sex.

 Three nights have passed and the king has kept the boy separated from me.
 I tent with two of the king's servants.